Beating Coronavirus at African Christian College

-The African Christian College campus is on full lockdown until at least the end of May 2020.
+The African Christian College campus is on lockdown until at least the end of July 2020.
 All campus residents — students, staff, and families — must remain in campus; no visitors or off-campus staff may enter.
 Daily temperature checks are mandatory for all residents with some restrictions are relaxed as we are a closed homestead.
 Continued agricultural operations are authorised by the Ministry of Commerce.
 Classes are taking place online to comply the Ministry of Education & Training closure of all schools.

 Locavore Farmers Market continues to operate.
 Online pre-ordering is required and payment made via MTN Mobile Money.
 To protect the safety of our customers and staff, orders are prepared and placed outside the gate for customer pick-up after notification.
 WhatsApp: +268.7857.0535

 17 September 2020 — Now the macadamia trees are blooming in the process of making macadamias for the coming year.